Darlene's Daydream Café

 DARLENE: You better get on outta here now.

-DRIFTER: You stay here, Billy Joe.
+DRIFTER: You stay here, Cody.
 Darlene?
 There's something I wanted to pass on before I go.

 PATTY: Do something.